-Drinking water that’s cold may actually help you burn a couple of extra calories as you digest it because your body has to work harder to maintain its core temperature.
+Drinking water that’s cold may help you burn a few extra calories as you digest it, because your body has to work harder to maintain its core temperature.
 But it’s not likely that drinking cold water is a powerful jump-start tool for weight loss.

 While this isn’t a “risk,” per se, it’s something to keep in mind as you decide how you’d like to get water in your body.

 Some people may want to avoid drinking cold water.
 Drinking cold water while you have a cold or flu, or if you have any chronic condition that results in slower digestion, is probably not a great idea.

 But, while some cultures regard drinking cold water as a significant health risk for everyone, there isn’t a lot of research to support that claim.
 There are plenty of benefits to drinking warm water, though.

 As for the benefits of drinking cold water?
 They turn out to be the same benefits of drinking regular room-temperature water: keeping you hydrated and feeling refreshed.